diogoaraujogit/Data-Science/README.md

 # Data Science

-## Projects and notes about some python libraries for data analysis, data visualization, and introduction to Data Science
+## Projects, scripts and notes about some python libraries for data analysis, data visualization, and introduction to Data Science

 ## Feel free for comments, suggestions or something else.
 You can contact me on:
 ## daraujo.augusto@gmail.com or [LinkedIn](https://linkedin.com/in/daraujo-augusto)